oracle-samples/bicc-extract-logs-server-sample/README.md

 ## Further Information

-For further information on how this solution works including details about this application is being embedded in a bigger picture, you can find a more detailed architecture overview on the A-Team Chronicles blog page [A-Team Oracle](https://www.ateam-oracle.com/bicc-extract-logs-monitoring-on-oci-native)
+For further information on how this solution works including details about this application is being embedded in a bigger picture, you can find a more detailed architecture overview on the **[A-Team Chronicles blog page](http://www.ateam-oracle.com)** for the [configuration](https://www.ateam-oracle.com/bicc-extract-logs-monitoring-on-oci-native) and [security setup](https://www.ateam-oracle.com/bicc-securing-extract-logs-rest-services).

-Copyright (c) 2020, Oracle and/or its affiliates.
+Copyright (c) 2021, Oracle and/or its affiliates.
 Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl.